Mariama-ny21/little-rewards/README.md

 13. Key Updates

 1️.
 Introduction
 Little Rewards is an engaging task and reward system designed to help children aged 4 to 10 to develop responsibility, perseverance, kindness, and a sense of achievement in both academic and everyday settings.
 By offering small but meaningful incentives, the program motivates kids to complete tasks like homework, chores, and acts of kindness, transforming goal-setting into a fun experience.
-Parents can personalize challenges to match their child's development, reinforcing positive behavior through structured guidance and thoughtful rewards.
+Parents can personalise challenges to match their child's development, reinforcing positive behavior through structured guidance and thoughtful rewards.
 With a colorful, intuitive interface, uplifting visuals, and a smooth user experience, Little Rewards makes learning and personal growth exciting, rewarding, and impactful.
 Experience Little Rewards firsthand!
-Visit the deployed version here: [Live Demo](https://mariama-ny21.github.io/little-rewards)
+Visit the deployed site here: [Live Demo](https://mariama-ny21.github.io/little-rewards)

 2️.
 Project Overview
 The main objective is to develop a website using HTML and CSS.
 The inspiration behind Little Rewards came from the need to make learning, chores, and good behavior more engaging for kids.
 This system helps parents guide children through everyday tasks while reinforcing accomplishments with fun rewards.

 3️.
 UX/UI Design
-- The design prioritizes simplicity and child-friendly visuals:
+- The design prioritises simplicity and child-friendly visuals:
-- Warm vibrant colours (gold, darkorange, blue, darkblue, navy, black and white) used throughout the site to enhance motivation
+- Warm vibrant colours such as gold, darkorange, blue and navy are used throughout the site to enhance motivation
-- Bold, readable fonts (Macondo", cursive & Livvic", sans-serif) and colorful visuals used to capture attention
+- Readable fonts (Macondo, cursive & Livvic, sans-serif) and colorful visuals used to capture attention
 - Accessible navigation for both parents and kids
 - Responsive layout for seamless experience on desktop and mobile